 They say you should never meet your idols.
 I’m not actually “meeting” Shirley Manson though, rather I’m crouched in the stairwell of my office building about to call her in LA.
 In a way this seems preferable, as being a fan has repeatedly proven to be no obstacle for one of her infamous diatribes.
-And even being her boyfriend doesn’t mean she won’t poo in your cornflakes (probably my favorite story).
+And even being her boyfriend doesn’t guarantee she won’t poo in your cornflakes.
 The feisty Scotswoman hasn’t cooled it since her days as an Edinburgh club kid in the early ’80s, hence why her return to the helm of wildly successful rock group Garbage in 2012 was only unexpected because of the intensity with which the band first split.

 But if there’s one thing Manson does better than yell or sing, it’s laugh.
 She does that frequently during our conversation, while also earnestly lamenting the current dearth of female provocateurs, lavishing praise upon Brody Dalle, and wondering why the hell we’re all calling her a style icon.

 So what have you been doing since the Not Your Kind of People tour wrapped up last year?

 Essentially, one week out of every month we’ve been writing.
 The rest of the time, I’ve been eating donuts, if the truth be told.